rsvim/rfc/4-WindowsAndBuffers/1-NormalBuffer.md

 // Equivalent to Vim's `:file {name}` and Neovim's `vim.api.nvim_buf_set_name`.
 Rsvim.buf.setName(bufferId: number, fileName:string): void;

-// Save buffer's contents into its associated file, returns `true` if successful, `false` if there's any error occurred.
+// Save buffer's contents into its associated file.
+// It returns `true` if successful, `false` if there's any error occurred.
 // Equivalent to Vim's `:w[rite]` (Neovim doesn't have any equivalent lua APIs).
 Rsvim.buf.saveFile(bufferId: number, force?: boolean): boolean;
 ```

-Also please keep in mind: javascript code runs in single-threading with async/await support, but without any concepts of mutex/lock.
+Also please keep in mind: javascript code runs in single-threading with Promise/async/await support, but without any concepts of mutex/lock.

 ## Async Way